JW15GH/Covid-Dashboard-ECM1400/README.md

 **Info**
-The program is desinged to run on python 3.9.7
+The program is designed to run on python 3.9.7

 There is a config file called config.json -  where you can input your API key.
 You can get an API key from https://newsapi.org/